assassin56/friday_project5/readme.md

    * Input: user's age (35).
    * Output: age in Jupiter years (2).

-* Determine life-expectenecy on Earth.
+* Determine the user's time left on Earth.
    * Input: users age (35).
-   * Output: age on Earth, and number of years left (37).

-* Determine life-expectenecy on Venus.
-   * Input: users age (35).
-   * Output: age on Venus, and number of years left (60).

-* Determine life-expectenecy on Mercury.
-   * Input: users age (35).
-   * Output: age on Mercury, and number of years left (155).

-* Determine life-expectenecy on Mars.
-   * Input: users age (35).
-   * Output: age on Mars, and number of years left (20).

-* Determine life-expectenecy on Jupiter.
-   * Input: users age (35).
-   * Output: age on Jupiter, and number of years left (4).
+   * Output: number of years left (37).

+* Determine the user's time left on Venus.
+   * Input: users age (56).
+   * Output: number of years left (60).

+* Determine the user's time left on Mercury.
+   * Input: users age (145).
+   * Output: number of years left (155).

+* Determine the user's time left on Mars.
+   * Input: users age (18).
+   * Output: number of years left (20).

+* Determine the user's time left on Jupiter.
+   * Input: users age (2).
+   * Output: number of years left (4).

+### Calculations of an Older Person:
+* A method which returns a human's age in Earth years:
+   * Input: user's age (90).
+   * Output: age in Earth years (90).

+* A method which returns a human's age in Venus years:
+   * Input: user's age (90).
+   * Output: age in Venus years (145).

+* A method which returns a human's age in Mercury years:
+   * Input: user's age (90).
+   * Output: age in Mercury years (375).

+* A method which returns a human's age in Mars years:
+   * Input: user's age (90).
+   * Output: age in Mars years (47).

+* A method which returns a human's age in Jupiter years:
+   * Input: user's age (90).
+   * Output: age in Jupiter years (7).

+* Determine the user's time lived passed LE on Earth.
+   * Input: users age (90).
+   * Output: number of years left (18).

+* Determine the user's time lived passed LE on Venus.
+   * Input: users age (90).
+   * Output: number of years left (29).

+* Determine the user's time lived passed LE on Mercury.
+   * Input: users age (90).
+   * Output: number of years left (75).

+* Determine the user's time lived passed LE on Mars.
+   * Input: users age (90).
+   * Output: number of years left (9).

+* Determine the user's time lived passed LE on Jupiter.
+   * Input: users age (90).
+   * Output: number of years left (1).

+### Calculations of a person of the same age as the LE on each planet:

+* A method which returns a human's age in Earth years:
+   * Input: user's age (72).
+   * Output: age in Earth years (72).

+* A method which returns a human's age in Venus years:
+   * Input: user's age (72).
+   * Output: age in Venus years (116).

+* A method which returns a human's age in Mercury years:
+   * Input: user's age (72).
+   * Output: age in Mercury years (300).

+* A method which returns a human's age in Mars years:
+   * Input: user's age (72).
+   * Output: age in Mars years (38).

+* A method which returns a human's age in Jupiter years:
+   * Input: user's age (72).
+   * Output: age in Jupiter years (6).

+* Determine the user's difference in LE and current age on Earth as nothing.
+   * Input: users age (72).
+   * Output: Difference between their age and the LE on this planet.
+(0).

+* Determine the user's difference in LE and current age on Venus as nothing.
+   * Input: users age (116).
+   * Output: Difference between their age and the LE on this planet.
+(0).

+* Determine the user's difference in LE and current age on Mercury as nothing.
+   * Input: users age (300).
+   * Output: Difference between their age and the LE on this planet.
+(0).

+* Determine the user's difference in LE and current age on Mars as nothing.
+   * Input: users age (38).
+   * Output: Difference between their age and the LE on this planet.
+(0).

+* Determine the user's difference in LE and current age on Jupiter as nothing.
+   * Input: users age (6).
+   * Output: Difference between their age and the LE on this planet.
+(0).

 ## Setup/Installation Requirements